Sebastian Franco: Junior years

-2012 to 2014 - Early career leads to World Championship
+2012 to 2014 – Early career leads to World Championship

-Franco played in the US Open as a teenager in 2008 and 2009, and he was still a teen when he began to play the International Racquetball Tour in earnest in the 2010-11 season, when he played seven events.
-But Franco didn’t get past the Round of 32 in any of those tournaments.
+Franco played in the US Open as a teenager in 2008 and 2009, and he was still a teen when he began to play the International Racquetball Tour in earnest in the 2010–11 season, when he played seven events.
+But Franco didn't get past the Round of 32 in any of those tournaments.
 Franco played three or four IRT events in each of the next four seasons, reaching the Round of 16 three times out of fourteen events.

-Franco played both Men’s Singles and Doubles at the 2012 Pan American Championships in Temuco, Chile, where he reached the Round of 16 in each event.
-In singles, Franco lost to Daniel De La Rosa of Mexico, 15-8, 15-8, in the quarterfinals, and in doubles, he played doubles with Juan Carlos Torres, and they lost to the Dominican Republic’s Luis Perez and Junior Rodriguez in the Round of 16.
+Franco played both Men's Singles and Doubles at the 2012 Pan American Championships in Temuco, Chile, where he reached the Round of 16 in each event.
+In singles, Franco lost to Daniel de la Rosa of Mexico, 15–8, 15–8, in the quarterfinals, and in doubles, he played doubles with Juan Carlos Torres, and they lost to the Dominican Republic's Luis Perez and Junior Rodriguez in the Round of 16.

 In 2012, Franco played at the IRF World Championships for the first time.
-He and Alejandro Herrera played Men’s Doubles for Colombia, and they defeated Panama before losing to Canada in the Round of 16.
+He and Alejandro Herrera played Men's Doubles for Colombia, and they defeated Panama before losing to Canada in the Round of 16.

-Franco played at the Men’s Singles and Doubles at the 2013 Pan American Championships in Cali, Colombia.
-He lost in the first round of singles to the eventual champion Polo Gutierrez of Mexico, 15-6, 15-4.
-In doubles, Franco and Juan Herrera defeated Venezuelans Cesar Castillo and Cesar Castro, 15-6, 7-15, 11-3, in the quarterfinals, but then lost to Mexicans Gutierrez and Javier Moreno, 15-6, 15-9, so they were bronze medalists.
+Franco played at the Men's Singles and Doubles at the 2013 Pan American Championships in Cali, Colombia.
+He lost in the first round of singles to the eventual champion Polo Gutierrez of Mexico, 15–6, 15–4.
+In doubles, Franco and Juan Herrera defeated Venezuelans Cesar Castillo and César Castro, 15–6, 7–15, 11–3, in the quarterfinals, but then lost to Mexicans Gutierrez and Javier Moreno, 15–6, 15–9, so they were bronze medalists.